 Creates two resources.
 One is for the main KieModule 'exRes1' the other is for the dependency 'exRes2'.
-Even though kie-ci is not present and thus Maven is not there to resolve the dependencies, this shows how you can manually specify the dependency KieModuels, for the vararg.
+Even though kie-ci is not present and thus Maven is not available to resolve the dependencies, this shows how you can manually specify the dependent KieModules, for the vararg.

-''' KieServices ks = KieServices.Factory.get(); KieRepository kr = ks.getRepository(); Resource exlRes = ks.getResources().newFileSystemResource(getFile("kiebaseinclusion")); Resource ex2Res = ks.getResources().newFileSystemResource(getFile("namedkiesession")); KieModule kModule = kr.addKieModule(exlRes, ex2Res); KieContainer kContainer = ks.newKieContainer(kModule.getReleaseId()); KieSession kSession = kContainer.newKieSession("ksession2"); kSession.setGlobal("out", out); '''

 '''

+KieServices ks = KieServices.Factory.get();

+KieRepository kr = ks.getRepository();

+Resource ex1Res = ks.getResources().newFileSystemResource(getFile("kiebase-inclusion")); '''

+''' Resource ex2Res = ks.getResources().newFileSystemResource(getFile("named-kiesession"));

+KieModule kModule = kr.addKieModule(ex1Res, ex2Res); KieContainer kContainer = ks.newKieContainer(kModule.getReleaseId());

+KieSession kSession = kContainer.newKieSession("ksession2"); kSession.setGlobal("out", out);

 Object msg1 = createMessage(kContainer, "Dave", "Hello, HAL.
-Do you read me,
+Do you read me, HAL?");

-HAL?");

 kSession.insert(msg1);

 kSession.fireAllRules();

 Object msg2 = createMessage(kContainer, "Dave", "Open the pod bay doors, HAL.");

 kSession.insert(msg2);

 kSession.fireAllRules();

 '''

-4.2.5.9.
-Programaticaly build a Simple KieModule with Defaults
+4.2.6.9.
+Programmaticaly build a Simple KieModule with Defaults

-- Project: kiemoduelmodel-example - Summary: Programmaticaly buid a KieModule from just a single file.
-The pom and models are all defaulted.
+- · Project: kiemoduelmodel-example - Summary: Programmatically build a KieModule from just a single file.
+The POM and models are all defaulted.
 This is the quickest out of the box approach, but should not be added to a Maven repository.

 This programmatically builds a KieModule.
-It populates the model that represents the Releaseld and kmodule.xml, as well as added the resources tht.
+It populates the model that represents the Releaseld and kmodule.xml, and it adds the relevant resources.
 A pom.xml is generated from the Releaseld.

 '''

 KieServices ks = KieServices.Factory.get();

 KieRepository kr = ks.getRepository();

 KieFileSystem kfs = ks.newKieFileSystem();

 kfs.write("src/main/resources/org/kie/example5/HAL5.drl", getRule());

 KieBuilder kb = ks.newKieBuilder(kfs);

-kb.buildAll(); // kieModule is automatically deployed to KieRepository if
+kb.buildAll(); // kieModule is automatically deployed to KieRepository if successfully built. '''

-successfully built.

-if (kb.getResults().hasMessages(Level.ERROR)) {

-throw new RuntimeException("Build Errors:\n" + kb.getResults().toString());
+''' if (kb.getResults().hasMessages(Level.ERROR)) { throw new RuntimeException("Build Errors:\n" + kb.getResults().toString()); }

-}

 KieContainer kContainer = ks.newKieContainer(kr.getDefaultReleaseId());

-KieSession kSession = kContainer.newKieSession();
+KieSession kSession = kContainer.newKieSession(); kSession.setGlobal("out", out);

-kSession.setGlobal("out", out);
+kSession.insert(new Message("Dave", "Hello, HAL.
+Do you read me, HAL?"));

+kSession.fireAllRules();

 '''

-kSession.insert(new Message("Dave", "Hello, HAL.
-Do you read me, HAL?")); kSession.fireAllRules();

-4.2.5.10.
-Programaticaly build a KieModule using Meta Models
+4.2.6.10.
+Programmaticaly build a KieModule using Meta Models

-- Project: kiemoduelmodel-example - Summary: Programmaticaly buid a KieModule, by creating it's kmodule.xml meta models resources..
+- · Project: kiemoduelmodel-example - Summary: Programmatically build a KieModule, by creating its kmodule.xml meta model resources.

 This programmatically builds a KieModule.
-It populates the model that represents the Releaseld and kmodule.xml, as well as added the resources tht.
+It populates the model that represents the Releaseld and kmodule.xml, as well as add the relevant resources.
 A pom.xml is generated from the Releaseld.